 With a dedicated library and librarian in each division, the Library program addresses these concerns from the earliest grades, guiding students’ digital activities so that they clearly understand safe practices, and collaborating with classroom teachers in age-appropriate ways to instruct students on the ethical use of information and technology.

 Additionally, WT students enjoy a relevant and diverse collection of print and digital materials.
 They receive instruction on proper research methods, and are well-prepared to conduct library-led independent learning.
-They are encouraged to explore, and in this exploration develop a lifelong love of books across all genres.
+As a top private school in Pittsburgh, we encourage students to explore, and in this exploration develop a lifelong love of books across all genres.

 The formal Library curriculum spans from Pre-K through twelfth grade.
 In the Lower School, Library instruction occurs once per cycle for each grade.
 In the Middle and Upper Schools, the libraries are utilized as an integral part of coursework across all disciplines.